-Snapshot: A-Rosa started up in 2000 for a European clientele that was and still is heavily German-speaking.
-Then in 2013, three and sometimes four riverboats out of the large fleet were dedicated to the English-speaking market increasing to six in 2018, yet keeping the European flavor, so it’s a different kettle of fish from a strictly American market.
+A-Rosa started up in 2000 for a European clientele that was and still is heavily German-speaking.
+Then in 2013, some of the large fleet was dedicated to the English-speaking market increasing to six in 2018, yet keeping the European flavor, so it’s a different kettle of fish from a strictly American market.
 On these cruises all announcements and printed materials are in English and German.

 Passengers: For the riverboats dedicated to the English-speaking market, passengers hail from Canada, the U.S., Australia and Britain.
 While the family market is not large, there are cabins with extra berths for children.
 The average passenger will be more active if not younger than the norm.

 Passenger Decks: Four decks with two main cabin decks, one shared with the forward lounge/bar and dining room.
 No elevators.

 Price: $$ – Rates are Premium All Inclusive *see below.
 A second Basic level is only available on last-minute bookings.